turtl/www/views/docs/server/running.md

 # Running Turtl
 {{toc}}

-Running your own Turtl server can be a fun and rewarding activity the entire family can enjoy.
-It allows creating a private Turtl network for your company, your friends, or your family.
+Running your own server allows creating a private Turtl network for your company, your friends, or your family.

 ## Common Lisp
 The Turtl server runs on Common Lisp.
 It was primarily developed on [Clozure CL](http://ccl.clozure.com/),